Free school meals

 Infant Free School Meals

-Your child gets free school meals if they’re in:
+Your child gets free school meals if they’re in Reception, Year 1, or Year 2.
+You do not need to apply for them.

 Children in Year 3 and older

-Children in Year 3 and above may get free school meals if their parents or carers get any of these benefits:
+Children in Year 3 and above can get free school meals if their parents or carers get certain benefits.
+These benefits include:

-Children must be in school both before and after lunchtime to quality for free school meals.
+Children must be in school before and after lunchtime to get free meals.

 • Ark Blacklands